 In California and particularly the bigger cities like L.A., there is a significant wealth disparity which can only seem to exacerbate the issues people face in the city.
 The cost of living in Los Angeles, for example, is significantly above the national average.
-The price of homes for sale in Los Angeles has gone up nearly 80 percent in the past five years, and the average rent for a one room apartment is $1,949.
+The price of homes for sale in Los Angeles has gone up nearly 80% in the past five years, and the average rent for a one-room apartment is $1,949.
 That’s almost twice the national average of $977.

 Substance abuse is a growing problem not just in large cities but throughout the country.
-In the Los Angeles area, it was estimated that among people aged 12 and older, 15.4 percentof the population reported illicit drug use.
+In the Los Angeles area, it was estimated that among people aged 12 and older, 15.4% of the population reported illicit drug use.
 A report from the federal government found that in the Los Angeles area, there were 892,000 people aged 12 and older classified as having a substance use disorder.
-5.4 percent of adults aged 18 or older in the city and surrounding metro area said they had experienced a major depressive episode in the past year.
+5.4% of adults aged 18 or older in the city and surrounding metro area said they had experienced a major depressive episode in the past year.

 Relationship difficulties can occur either as the result of mental health issues, or they can contribute to these challenges.
-It’s estimated that anywhere from 40 to 50 percent of married couples in the U.S. divorce, based on information from the American Psychological Association.
-The divorce rate in California is estimated to be significantly above the national average at around 60 percent.
+It’s estimated that anywhere from 40 to 50% of married couples in the U.S. divorce, based on information from the American Psychological Association.
+The divorce rate in California is estimated to be significantly above the national average at around 60%.

-While nearly 78 percent of the population in Los Angeles County has a high school degree, only around 30.8 percent of people have a bachelor’s degree or higher.
-The rate of people in poverty in Los Angeles County is more than 16 percent.
+While nearly 78% of the population in Los Angeles County has a high school degree, only around 30.8% of people have a bachelor’s degree or higher.
+The rate of people in poverty in Los Angeles County is more than 16%.